brandonkwong/nrsv-json/README.md

 ## Getting Started

-Download a sample of [nrsv.json](dist/nrsv.json) or fork this project to get started on sharing the gosepl, in a lightweight data-interchange format.
+Download a sample of [nrsv.json](dist/nrsv.json) or fork this project to get started on sharing the gospel, in a lightweight data-interchange format.
 Just `yarn install` and run the following to build locally:

 ```
 yarn build